aura-lsprog-86/rgb2yiq/README.md

 A YIQ file has the following structure, regardless of where it has been written (to a file or standard output).

-1. The first 4 bytes indicate filetype magic number (the string `YIQ1` is used for valid YIQ images).
+1. The first 3 bytes indicate filetype magic number (the string `YIQ` is used for valid YIQ images).
+2. Following the magic number, a byte number indicates the image version, currently at `1`.
+3. Then a byte is used to indicate the colorimetry method used to generate the file.
+   * If the value is `0`, the file uses the `ntsc-1953` method.
+   * If the value is `1`, the file uses the `smpte-c` method.
-2. Following the magic number, width and height of the image are stored as 4-byte, little-endian numbers.
+4. Following are the width and height of the image, each value stored as a 4-byte, little-endian number.
-3. Then comes the string `DATA` (4 bytes long), indicating where the actual YIQ data starts.
+5. Then comes the string `DATA` (4 bytes long), indicating where the actual YIQ data starts.
-4. Finally, in sequential order, triplets of $(Y, I, Q)$ bytes are stored for each point in the image, ajusted to the following:
+6. Finally, in sequential order, triplets of $(Y, I, Q)$ bytes are stored for each point in the image, ajusted to the following:
    - All $Y$, $I$, and $Q$ values are multiplied by 100, then rounded, prior to saving.
    - Y value domain after rounding: $0 <= Y <= 100$.
    - I value domain after rounding: $0 <= I <= 119$ (with pre-multiply translation of $0.5957$).
    - Q value domain after rounding: $0 <= Q <= 105$ (with pre-multiply translation of $0.5226$).

 To Do
 =====

 1. ~~Implement reverse-direction conversion: from YIQ to image files.~~
-2. Allow for selection of image format for inverse conversion, when outputting to `stdout`.
+2. ~~Allow for selection of image format for inverse conversion, when outputting to `stdout`.~~
+3. ~~Allow for colorimetry method selection, between original NTSC 1953 and SMPTE C.~~
-3. Allow native compression to generated files (requires changes in file structure).
+4. Allow native compression to generated files (requires changes in file structure).
 This issue can be partially addressed by sending to stdout and piping to any compression utility like `gzip`.
-4. Use `numpy` to vectorize process and allow for faster conversion.
+5. Use `numpy` to vectorize process and allow for faster conversion.

 License
 =======